 - Lesquendieu introduces Eclador Almond Cream.

-- Norwich Pharmacal introduces Unguentine skin cream.
+- Norwich Pharmacal develops Unguentine skin cream (U.K.).

 - Charles Revson starts work for Elka selling nail polish.

 - Helena Rubinstein launches Hormone Twin Youthifiers containing the Day Hormone Twin and Night Hormone Twin creams (U.S.).

 - Mary Garden sues Rigaud for $100,000 damages.

 - Northam Warren adds Cutex Nail White Pencil.

 - Richard Hudnut introduces the Gemey line into the United States.